 I flew in from Costa Rica and it was also where I was exiting to after.
 It’s among those countries that require a Certificate of Vaccination when coming from a country with a risk of Yellow Fever transmission (most of South America are at risk, including Colombia).
 I could’ve gotten a Yellow Fever vaccine while I was still in the Central American country but it cost around $100.
 Compared to the price in the US which I heard was twice or even thrice, it’s definitely cheaper.
 But man, it’s still a hundred bucks.

 After doing my assignment and learning that you can get it for FREE at El Dorado International Airport, it was the first order of business without question.
 Whip out some Spanish to ask where Hospital de Fontibon is.
-As of writing, it’s on the second floor and is open everyday from 7:00 AM to 6:00 PM.
+As of this writing, the clinic is on the second floor and is open everyday from 7:00 AM to 6:00 PM.

 Get your priority number as soon as you get inside.
 I came in 20 minutes past one and was third (or fourth?) in line.